The Medical Device File: What You Don’t Have to Include in This File

 a) MDR, IVDR: Technical documentation

-Annex II of the Medical Device Regulation (MDR) and Annex II of the EU Regulation on In Vitro Diagnostic Medical Devices (IVDR) both set out the requirements for the technical documentation.
+Annex II of the Medical Device Regulation (MDR) and Annex II of the EU Regulation on In Vitro Diagnostic Medical Devices (IVDR) both specify the requirements for the technical documentation.
 The post-market surveillance (PMS) plans defined in Annex III in both regulations are also considered part of the technical documentation.

 Further information